+Function Linking words

-to give opinion from my perspective
+to give opinion from my perspective,

-to emphasize a point above all
+to emphasize a point above all,

-to add information furthermore
+to add information furthermore,

+as a result,

-to introduce examples, reasons, results as a result for example therefore
+to introduce examples, reasons, results for example,

+therefore,

-to sequence the ideas previously
+to sequence the ideas previously,

-to conclude, summarize to sum up
+to conclude, summarize to sum up,

-Exercise 12.
-Research the life of a famous person you admire.
-Write a descriptive essay about this person.
-Include the information about his/her appearance, character features and tell why you admire this person.
+A. Research the life of a famous person you admire.
+Write a draft of a descriptive essay about this person.
+Include the information about his/her appearance, character features and write why you admire this person.